Associate in Science DegreeDownload PDF

 This course provides an introduction to the technique of the oil painting medium and approaches to color mixing.
 Emphasis is given to the painting from the observed subject.
 A variety of subjects and techniques are explored through projects that reference historical and contemporary approaches.
 Studio laboratory fee: $20

 This course introduces the history of art from prehistoric times through the Sixteenth Century.
 Topics include Classical, Medieval, Renaissance, and non-Western examples of painting, sculpture, and architecture.
 Art is studied within its cultural context with a focus on the interrelationship among the Arts.
 A field trip to an art exhibit is required.
 Prerequisite: EN101 English 1: Composition or EN106 English 1: Composition and Reading.

 Acceptable electives include HU227 World Art, HU228 World Architecture, HU295 Survey of Western Philosophy, HU296 Topics in Philosophy or other Art History Courses (must have General Education Status) with permission of the Associate Dean of the Art Department

 General Education Elective: can be a course from one of these general studies areas: Natural Science, Language or Mathematics.

-(a) Acceptable electives include: HU227 World Art, HU228 World Architecture, HU295 Survey of Western Philosophy, HU296 Topics in Philosophy, or other art history courses (must have General Education status) with permission of the Dean of the Art Department.
+(a) Acceptable electives include: HU227 World Art, HU228 World Architecture, HU295 Survey of Western Philosophy, HU296 Topics in Philosophy, or other art history courses (must have General Education status) with permission of the Dean of the School of Art.